Free Initial Consultation | (980) 237-4579

 DWI Level 2

-This may result in license suspension for 30 days, with the possibility of limited driving privileges after 10 days, up to a $2,000 fine, between seven days and 12 months in jail with mandatory minimum of seven days, and substance abuse assessment.
+This may result in license suspension for 30 days, with the possibility of limited driving privileges after 10 days, up to a $2,000 fine, between seven days and 12 months in jail with a mandatory minimum of seven days, and substance abuse assessment.

 DWI Level 1